KelGoblino/Doctor-Robotnik-s-Ring-Racers---Player-Colors-Preview/README.md

 An edit of [SRB2Kart (v1) Colours Preview](https://github.com/Koolwad/srb2kart-colours-preview) to be compatible with the palette and skincolors used in Dr. Robotnik's Ring Racers.

 The full list of skincolors can be found [here](https://imgur.com/XxutE72).
-Credits to Axecrusader and FrivilousAqua for making the graphic!
+Credits to Axecrusader and FrivolousAqua for making the graphic!

 # Installing the Script